SouthGreenPlatform/trainings/_pages/hpc/hpcAdvancedPractice.md

 You can imagine launch up to 10000 jobs as the same time.

-That is why is very important to launch your job array with `-tc 5` to launch it with 5 running jobs at the same time maximum.
+That is why is very important to launch your job array with `%5` to launch it with 5 running jobs at the same time maximum.

 In this exercise, we are going to launch a bwa mem on 15 different individuals in one job array script on one node at the same time.